shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/Wangxinqian/PatternFlow/blob/bf454b40502fc6a32cd3923525341d15f440927c/recognition/Xinqian%20Wang_StyleGAN_s45654897/image/z_c_188.c_481.png)  |  ![](https://github.com/Wangxinqian/PatternFlow/blob/bf454b40502fc6a32cd3923525341d15f440927c/recognition/Xinqian%20Wang_StyleGAN_s45654897/image/w_c_188.c_481.png)

 **We can see for the plot on the right, you barely can see any patterns inside the plot.
 However, the plot on the left you can observe some rules.
-This sidely proves how the mapping network's operating during the training**
+This sidely proves how the mapping network's operating during the training.
+The future could also made by analyzing the covarience matrix by looking for the relations between different attributes.**